INVINCIBLE: SUBVERTING THE HERO VS HERO TROPEApril 19, 2021

 At the end of the first episode of Invincible, Omni-Man fights the Guardians of the Globe, an analogue of the Justice League.

 It isn’t apparent at the beginning of the fight, but lethal force is the only consideration throughout the encounter.
-This is made even clearer when Red Rush is killed by Omni-Man.
+This becomes even clearer when Omni-Man kills Red Rush.

 Some of the Guardians assume that their fellow hero is under some form of control.
 However, they do not hesitate or change tactics.
 They fight with lethal intent to their last breath.